Rate (company): Acquisitions and layoffs

 In 2012, Guaranteed Rate acquired Manhattan Mortgage, a residential mortgage brokerage in the New York Metropolitan Area.
 Founded in 1985 by Melissa L. Cohn, the company employed more than 100 home loan professionals and originated loans in New York, Vermont, Massachusetts, Connecticut, Florida and New Jersey.
 Cohn later sued Guaranteed Rate and CEO Victor Ciardelli for breach of contract and fraud among other complaints but was unsuccessful.
 Also in 2012, Guaranteed Rate acquired Massachusetts-based Superior Mortgage.

 In 2014, Guaranteed Rate acquired Sun State Home Loans, Nationwide Direct, and Arbor Mortgage in one deal.
 It also acquired lender FirsTrust Mortgage in Overland Park, Kansas.
 In November 2018, Guaranteed Rate announced that it would acquire some assets of Honolulu HomeLoans and its affiliate Hawaii Lending Alliance, in order to expand further into the state.

 In January 2021, Guaranteed Rate acquired Stearns Holdings, to help the company expand its joint ventures.
 In February 2021, the company acquired assets of Owning Corporation, a direct-to-consumer mortgage lender.
 In March 2021, after acquiring AI Foundry of Kodak Alaris, the company launched the mortgage tech company Gateless, which utilizes artificial intelligence and machine learning technologies.

 In January 2022, Guaranteed Rate closed Stearns Lending after owning it for one year, laying off 348 employees.

+Sponsorships

+In August 2016, the Chicago White Sox announced a 13-year agreement with Guaranteed Rate to rename their stadium to Guaranteed Rate Field beginning November 1, 2016.
+At the time, the Chicago Sun-Times wrote, "There can't be a worse name than Guaranteed Rate Field.
+Can't be."
+In 2017, the White Sox and Guaranteed Rate teamed up to create the Guaranteed Impact program, which honors kids who make a positive difference in their community.
+On December 17, 2024, the stadium was renamed "Rate Field" due to the company's rebranding.

+In August 2020, the company signed a 12-race sponsorship deal with Roush Fenway Racing, to fund Ryan Newman's car through the remainder of the 2020 NASCAR season.
+They also sponsored Spanish racing driver Álex Palou.